 What are developmental assets?

 Developmental assets are factors that can help youth throughout childhood and adolescence.
-These assets are an important part of health development, the more assets a child has, the more likely youth will make positive choices, excel in school, and stay away from drugs and alcohol.
+These assets are an important part of healthy development, the more assets a child has, the more likely youth will make positive choices, excel in school, and stay away from drugs and alcohol.

 - Internal Assets: Internal assets exist within each youth, including strengths, and values.
 These assets influence the choices and decisions a young person makes.